Sunday, 1 January 2023

 Some months earlier, in the same year, 1977, Anthony Stadlen started his decades-long research on the foundations of the existential psychoanalysis he had been practising for some years.
 This meant, as a first step, taking Sigmund Freud seriously when he asked to be judged not by his theories but by his paradigmatic case studies and detailed analyses of specific dreams and slips.
 (Albert Einstein, similarly, enjoined people to look not at what physicists say but at what they do.)

-This historical and philosophical investigation of psychoanalytic practice and theory seemed pertinent, in ways not yet completely clear, and yet to be identified, to making sense of the attitudes, from the 1890s to the 1970s, of leading intellectuals’ – including philosophers, psychoanalysts, writers – to so-called ‘paedophilia’, childhood sexuality, and sexual abuse of children; in particular, to making sense of the attitudes in the 1970s sketched above.
+This historical and philosophical investigation of psychoanalytic practice and theory seemed pertinent to making sense of the attitudes, from the 1890s to the 1970s, of leading intellectuals’ – including philosophers, psychoanalysts, writers – to so-called ‘paedophilia’, childhood sexuality, and sexual abuse of children; in particular, to making sense of the attitudes in the 1970s sketched above.

 It became increasingly clear that what was required, at least in relation to the psychoanalytic component of this inquiry, was a complete rethinking of, and historical research into, more than eighty years of psychoanalytic mystification, starting with Freud’s ‘seduction theory’ of 1896 and his subsequent retraction of it.